git-pull/tao-of-tmux/manuscript/00-foreword.md

 This book is currently under development.
 It's available to read for [free on the web](https://leanpub.com/the-tao-of-tmux/read).

 You do not need a book to use or understand tmux.
-But if there is such a book, let this be the one.
+But if such a book exists, let this be the one.

 tmux is a tool I find incredibly useful.
 While I don't attach it to my personal